dakshrwt-io/Minor-Project/plan.md

 ## Future improvements

+- Add optional ChromaDB memory only after it has a measurable demo benefit; retain the current SQLite/session and deterministic repository context otherwise.
 - Add provider fallbacks, streaming events, user confirmation UX, richer language analysis, git-aware diffs, and an IDE extension after the core workflow is proven.